 The sloping lock of Ronquières is a must-see – not only for the lock itself, but for the magnificent view out over the region and the “One boat, one life” interactive tour, the only one of its kind.
-And of course, you’ll get the opportunity to see the lock from the inside, on board a boat as it takes you across!

 Once you’ve collected your tickets, take the panoramic lifts for a quick trip up to the glass-walled walkways and information boards.
 This is the perfect place to watch the barges and caissons go up and down the lock.
 Next, you’ll get an audio headset at the start of the “One boat, one life” interactive tour, and an introduction into the unique life of the boatman.
 Finally, right up at the top of the tower, a breath-taking view of the lock and the surrounding region awaits you.
 When the weather’s fine, you can see all the way out to the Lion of Waterloo and the Atomium in Brussels.